American Midwest Ballet

-Application for the 2023 Summer Intensive has two steps: audition and enrollment.
+Application for the 2024 Summer Intensive will open in early 2024.
+The application process has two steps: audition and enrollment.
 You should complete the audition step first.
 After audition, dancers accepted to the program will receive a link to complete their enrollment online.
-During enrollment, you’ll fill out the enrollment agreement, pay your deposit, and provide important contact and health information.
+During enrollment, you’ll fill out the enrollment agreement, pay your deposit, and provide important contact information.

 Auditions help us determine if dancers are ready, in terms of training and technique, to take full advantage of an intensive three-week program.
 You can audition online by completing a simple form.
 You’ll be asked to supply some basic information about your dance background, and to upload the following items: